 Here are the 55+ best Walmart weekend deals — starting at $5

-Friday is finally here, so wrap up your work, turn off your phone's email notifications and head on over to Walmart.
-You've got some shopping (and saving) to do!
+Sunday is here and that means it's time head on over to Walmart — you've got some shopping (and saving) to do!
 This weekend you can score tons of amazing deals, like a bestselling Dyson vac for under $200, a highly rated smart TV for just $106 and an essential air purifier for 50% off.
 Need a replacement for your dull knives?
 You'll save a whopping $230 on this 16-piece set.
 Want to elevate your listening experience?
 These popular noise-cancelling headphones are nearly 80% off.
 And there's so much more — check out our faves!

 The best Walmart deals this week